Taking meeting minutes is the practice of documenting what happened in a meeting.

 …but, who is doing what? 😮

-10. Make your meeting minutes easy to access
+8. Make the minutes easy to access

 Whether you’re sharing a Google doc, or you’re using meeting minute software that everyone can access (we prefer the latter! 😏), it’s crucial that everyone can refer back to notes and next steps whenever they need.
 It helps to foster a culture of accountability, and encourages follow-through across the team.

 As we mentioned earlier, the template for your minutes should be your agenda!
 Ensure each agenda item has space for notes and next steps, and that it’s easily accessible by all the attendees.
 Below you can find a few examples, based on agenda templates, that you can use in the Hypercontext app or download as a Word, Excel or PDF.

 Take meeting minutes more effortlessly by starting with a template from our library of over 100 types of meetings. ✨